BoldlyGo88/OTR-Splitter/README.md

 ## Prerequisites

-  - Plenty of free space on your Switch
+  - Plenty of free space on your Switch (OoT Reloaded files will be about 25GB after completing this)
   - [Retro](https://github.com/HarbourMasters64/retro)
   - [OoT-Reloaded Source Files](https://github.com/GhostlyDark/OoT-Reloaded-SoH/tree/master/OoT%20Reloaded%20(SoH)) (or any other .OTR source exceeding 4GB)
   - [Python](https://www.python.org/)